Onyx-Protocol/Onyx/docs/protocol/specifications/ca.md

 1. All parties communicate out-of-band payment details (how much is being paid for what), but not cryptographic material or control programs.
 2. Each party:
-    1. Generates cleartext outputs: (amount, asset ID, control program, [REK](#record-encryption-key)).
+    1. Generates cleartext outputs: (amount, asset ID, control program, [encryption keys](#keys)).
 These include both requested payment ("I want to receive €10") and the change ("I send back to myself $142").
     2. [Encrypts](#encrypt-output) each output.
     3. [Balances blinding factors](#balance-blinding-factors) to create an excess factor `q[i]`.
     4. For each output, stores values `(assetid,value,AC,c,f)` associated with that output in its DB for later spending.